GAC Group: International operations

 Bazerji Motors SAL.
 On 29 May 2015, GAC Group partnered with Doha Marketing and Services Company (DOMASCO), to market and sell their vehicles to the local customers in the Middle East.

-During the 2019 Detroit Auto Show they announced delays to their sales plans to the first half of 2020.

-On 22 May 2019, an indefinite postponement of their US market plans was announced due to the China–U.S. trade war.

 On 20 November 2020, GAC Group established a branch in Chile.

+On 10 June 2025, GAC Group officially opened its Indonesia factory in Purwakarta with a production capacity of 20,000 cars annually.

+On 18 November 2025, GAC Group launched in Australia.

 Sponsorships

 GAC was the sponsor of the 2011 World Table Tennis Championships held in Rotterdam and the title sponsor of the 2012 ITTF World Tour.

 GAC was the title sponsor of the 2013 World Team Cup Table Tennis tournament held in its home city of Guangzhou.